-On a recent trip to Sylt, the fourth largest Island of Germany, located by the North Sea, bordering Denmark, I rediscovered the pleasure of rainy day traveling while Sylt presented itself in its typical mood: rainy, grey and chilly.
+On a recent trip to Sylt, the fourth largest Island of Germany, located by the North Sea bordering Denmark, I rediscovered the pleasure of rainy day traveling while Sylt presented itself in its typical mood: rainy, grey and chilly.

 I stroll on the glistening, empty streets, skipping puddles, taking in the sight of the city drop pearls of rain.

 The aroma of fried fish, a typical smell from restaurants by the coast, waft through the air.
-I watch locals cozy up by outdoor fire heaters in pubs; making merry, sipping drinks, warm and cold.
+I watch locals cosy up by outdoor fire heaters in pubs; making merry, sipping drinks, warm and cold.

 In the outskirts, the hue of autumn leaves turned brighter and glossier.
 Exhilarated Hares scurried in gardens, taking advantage of the absence of people watching the gardens.

 Roaring waves of the North Sea play the background score, as I fought the chilly wind blowing my hair over my face and click pictures.
-I finally, end my trip with a spectacular view of a rainbow.
+I finally end my trip with a spectacular view of a rainbow.